-3. Borrowing
+3. Borrowing.

 The capital expenditure plans set out in Section 2 provide details of the service activity of the Council.
-The treasury management function ensures that the Council's cash is organised in accordance with the relevant professional codes, so that sufficient cash is available to meet this service activity and the Council's capital strategy.
+The treasury management function ensures that the Council's cash is organised in accordance with the relevant professional codes, so that sufficient cash is available to meet this service activity.
 This will involve both the organisation of the cash flow and, where capital plans require, the organisation of appropriate borrowing facilities.
 The strategy covers the relevant treasury / prudential indicators, the current and projected debt positions and the annual investment strategy.

 3.1.
-Current portfolio position
+Current portfolio position.